 In the LFMM, the quality of crude oil is characterized by average API gravity and sulfur levels.
-Both domestic and imported crude oil are divided into 11 categories, as defined by the ranges of gravity and sulfur (Table 8).
+Domestic and imported crude oil are divided into 11 categories, as defined by the ranges of API gravity and sulfur (Table 8).

 Table 8.
-Crude oil specifications
+Crude oil specifications by API gravity and sulfur levels